NeuropsyOL/RECORDA/README.md

 - Clone this repository
 - Open project with Android Studio

-If you get errors related to native, built in functions such as fgetpos and fsetpos in cstdio, this problem arises beacuse of the version of the ndk that you are using.
+If you get errors in build related to native, built in functions such as fgetpos and fsetpos in cstdio, this problem arises beacuse of the version of the ndk that you are using.
 Follow this link https://developer.android.com/ndk/downloads/older_releases.html to download Revision 14b.
 Now to update the ndk in android studio go to File -> Project Structure -> SDK Location -> Android NDK location and set the path to point at android-ndk-r14b.

 #### Usage: